mohanrajsambath/AutoPagerRecyclerManager/README.md

 ## The hierarchy
-The package provides 4 components of different hierarchies to support the auto pager function.
+The package provides 4 components of different hierarchies for you to custom the implementation.
 #### AutoPagerManager
 This manager wraps a `RecyclerView` and its corresponding `Adapter`.
 It's the main part of the package, providing all the auto pager function.
 #### BaseAutoPagerFragment